ChamuMutezva/personal-finance-dashboard/README.md

 - The Transaction page has data displayed in tabular for, this was achieved through the use of Shadcn and the Tanstack Table.
 The combination of the 2 offers some out of the box pagination , sorting and many more

 ### Continued development

+- implement `forgot password` logic.
+When a user can nolonger remember the login credentials, user should be able to recover the use of the account.

 ### Useful resources